Bayesian inference for aggregated Hawkes processes

-In this manuscript, we propose an estimation technique for modeling point pattern data within the realm of Hawkes processes when the available data are aggregated across time, space, or both.
+In this manuscript, we propose an estimation technique for modeling point pattern data using Hawkes processes when the available data are aggregated across time, space, or both.
 We review the Hawkes process in \cref{sec:methods}.
 We turn our attention to aggregated point pattern data in \cref{sec:aggregated}.
-We show theoretically that the parameters of a Hawkes process are identifiable from aggregated data under various model specifications.
-We introduce our approach, which is positioned within the Bayesian paradigm, and it is based on considering the real (continuous) time an event occurrence as a latent variable.
+We show theoretically that the parameters of a Hawkes process are identifiable from aggregated data under general model conditions, and provide examples for when these conditions hold.
+We introduce our approach, which is positioned within the Bayesian paradigm, and it is based on considering the real (continuous) time of event occurrence as a latent variable.
 We propose a Markov Chain Monte Carlo (MCMC) scheme for learning the parameters of the Hawkes process which involves straightforward imputation of these latent variables.
 Our approach improves on the existing methodology in a number of ways.
 First, by placing our approach within the Bayesian framework, our estimation strategy leads to straightforward inference procedures that propagate all sources of uncertainty.
 Second, it allows for aggregated point pattern data with spatial information, which can itself be available at coarse spatial regions.
 Lastly, it allows for modeling multiple, mutually-exciting Hawkes processes, each of which can be aggregated across time, space, or both, with the same or different granularity.
-Under similar model specifications used in \cite{tucker2019handling}, we evaluate the performance of the proposed approach in terms of estimation and inference over simulated data sets (\cref{sec:simulations}), and using real data on insurgent violence in Iraq (\cref{sec:application}), under different coarseness of aggregation in time and space.
+We evaluate the performance of the proposed approach in terms of estimation and inference over simulated data sets under different coarseness of aggregation in time and space (\cref{sec:simulations}).
+We use the proposed method to study the dynamics of airstrikes and insurgent violence in Iraq (\cref{sec:application}).
 We conclude with a discussion and possible extensions in \cref{sec: discussion}.